gchq/gaffer-doc/docs/administration-guide/gaffer-deployment/quickstart.md

 ```

 !!! info
-    A simple map store based deployment is usually not that useful other than
+    A simple map store based deployment is usually only useful for small scale
-    for learning Gaffer and rapid prototyping; please see the [subsequent pages](./gaffer-docker/how-to-run.md)
+    graphs and rapid prototyping; please see the [subsequent pages](./gaffer-docker/how-to-run.md)
     in this section for more scalable deployments.

 ## Possible Storage Options